 Melt My Heart, Cowboy

-Book One of the Chocolate Shop Series
+Book 1 in the Chocolate Shop Series

 Who is the handsome cowboy who comes into small town Marietta’s chocolate shop every week to buy a box of chocolates?
 More importantly…who is he buying the chocolates for?
 These are the questions sales clerk Rosie Linn asks herself as she waits for her sadly neglected childhood home to sell so she can pursue an exciting new career in L.A.